 Within 10 seconds of an outage, a Kohler whole-home generator will automatically reset your home’s electrical power.
 Not to mention, it will be able to power a lot more.

 As previously stated, portable generators can only power a couple of things in your home at once.
-Whole-home generators are designed to prevent your inside activities from coming to a halt.
+Your inside activities won’t stop with a whole-home generator.
 A portable generator will hardly be able to keep your refrigerator running, let alone your air conditioning system, washing machine, internet, and television all simultaneously.

 When purchasing a generator, it is essential to research a generator’s quality.
 Portable generators are not meant to hold up during multiple storm seasons.
 Within 1-2 years, they can stop working entirely.
 Due to this, most portable generators do not come with a warranty.
 Even the higher-end portable generators that do come with one, only have a warranty that lasts around 1 year.
 Do you really want to trust a machine such as that to power your home during a hurricane?